neonevm/neon-evm.docs/docs/governance/neon_daos/neon_daos.md

 1. Load the new EVM version byte code to the Solana buffer.
 2. Create a proposal to approve this version of the EVM.
 3. The proposal is voted on and, if approved, leads to the addition of the new EVM version to the 'approved' list.
-4. Create a proposal to upgrade the EVM for the relevant mode to this new version.
+4. Create a proposal to upgrade the EVM.
 5. The proposal is voted on and, if approved, leads to the upgrade of the EVM to the new version.

 Like all Neon DAO Assemblies, the Development Assembly also allows for changing the voting parameters and permits users to monitor existing proposals by opting to receive notifications for new proposals and voting results.

-## Security Department
+## Security Focus Area

-The Security Department's primary focus, as its name implies, is to monitor and prevent attacks on Treasury accounts and the Neon EVM program.
+The Security Focus Area's primary focus, as its name implies, is to monitor and prevent attacks on Treasury accounts and the Neon EVM program.

-Within the Security Department, the Treasury Watchdog and EVM Emergency Assembly provide additional assurances that attacks and other malicious actions may be monitored, detected, and rectified.
+Within the Security Focus Area, the Treasury Watchdog and EVM Emergency Assembly provide additional assurances that attacks and other malicious actions may be monitored, detected, and rectified.

 ### Treasury Watchdog

 The Treasury Watchdog is meant as a check on the Ecosystem Assembly, to make sure no malicious actors attempt to withdraw funds from any treasury wallets/accounts by taking advantage of the Ecosystem Assembly's decentralized nature.
 The Treasury Watchdog's main function is to identify malicious proposals that may target treasury accounts normally controlled by the Ecosystem Assembly.
 A Treasury Watchdog proposal to prevent such a withdrawal must be undertaken before or during the hold up period of the malicious Ecosystem Assembly proposal.

 #### Usage Scenarios
 A major scenario involving the Treasury Watchdog is when the Ecosystem Assembly must be abandoned due to being compromised, a process known as "forking governance".
-This process is described in detail on the [Discussions and Proposals page](/docs/governance/proposals/#preventing-money-being-stolen-from-treasury-accounts).
+This process is described on the [Discussions and Proposals page](/docs/governance/proposals/#preventing-money-being-stolen-from-treasury-accounts).

 Like all Neon DAO Assemblies, the Treasury Watchdog also allows for changing the voting parameters and permits users to monitor existing proposals by opting to receive notifications for new proposals and voting results.